MarcCollado/enron/README.md

  'GRAMM WENDY L']
 ```

-After inspecting closely each person one by one, there's no meaningful information we can derive from these persons and on top of that, none of each is a POI, therefore, they will be removed from the dataset.
+After inspecting closely each person one by one, there's no meaningful information we can derive from these persons and on top of that, none of each is a POI, therefore, they will be removed from the data set.

 **Additional Plots**